-Anderson and Lindner (1975), in a study off the east coast of Florida, stated that males matured at 125mm total length (TL), while females matured at 155mm.
+Anderson and Lindner (1975), in a study off the east coast of Florida, stated that males matured at 125 millimeters (5 in.) total length (TL), while females matured at 155 millimeters (6 in.)
+TL.
 Based on examination of ovaries they determined that peak spawning off that area was during winter and spring, although some spawning occurs throughout the year.
-Mating is similar to penaeid shrimp, with the male placing a relatively large spermatophore on the female's thelycum (Perez Farfante 1977).
+Mating is similar to penaeid shrimp, with the male placing a relatively large spermatophore on the female's thelycum (Perez-Farfante 1977).